dotnet/docs-maui/docs/xaml/pass-arguments.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-Arguments can be passed to constructors and factory methods using the following .NET MAUI language primitives:
+Arguments can be passed to constructors and factory methods using the following .NET MAUI XAML language primitives:

 - `x:Array`, which corresponds to [`Array`](xref:System.Array).
 - `x:Boolean`, which corresponds to [`Boolean`](xref:System.Boolean).